 The neighboring village of Nadueay is situated an easy five-minute walk across the hillside and provides a fascinating glimpse of the simple farming techniques and lifestyles that have remained largely unchanged for centuries.
 Begin by ascending the staircase at the top of the resort and stroll through the picturesque teak forest that lines the hillside, before descending the slopes into the verdant agricultural landscapes below.
 Experience first-hand the everyday life of the inhabitants of Nadueay, as they prepare the seasonal harvest of organic vegetables, herbs and salads that find their way onto the tables of the resorts and restaurants of Luang Prabang.

 As you wander through the village stop by at the atmospheric temple where you can appreciate painted wall stories depicting the teaching principals of Buddha.
 Also, pay a visit to our school, a project conceived with the aim of teaching hospitality and English skills to local people and then taking them on as apprentices into our operation.
-The close proximity of the village means you can observe this simple rural lifestyle at any time or join the daily guided walk for spectacular views of the setting sun over the mountainous terrain.
+The close proximity of the village means you can observe this simple rural lifestyle at any time.

 Set out to explore the distinct lifestyles of two different ethnic communities; the Khmu and Lao Lum hill-tribes.
 Begin with a scenic 30-minute journey by car to Ban Panor Village, taking in awe-inspiring views of towering mountains and scenic valleys along the way as you ascend to an altitude of 800m above sea level.
 Upon arrival, take a leisurely stroll around the simple forest-gatherer settlement and learn about the Khmu inhabitants, descendants from the Khmer people of Cambodia.
 Discover their simplistic ways of life in tune with nature and look inside their simple bamboo homes, where they live straight off the ground around a centralized fire pit.
 If you are fortunate these hospitable people will invite you in to drink some Laotian rice whisky beside the fire as they recite their ancestral stories.